VzxPLnHqr/sig-pow/README.md

    input for an `OP_CHECKLOCKTIMEVERIFY` calculation, is interesting.
 8. Calibrated appropriately, more work will unlock the output sooner.

 #### Work-a-lot-tery Economics - a first pass

+##### Disclaimer: There are some errors in the below economic analysis.
+The underlying concept of a work-lock is still very valid.
+The following musings of the author simply may not work as well as intended.
+Nevertheless, they are left here as inspiration for anyone else who may find work-locks interesting.

 The work-lock used above is completely "trustless" and "decentralized" in the sense that, once the work-lock has been funded and the parameters for it chosen, such as the private keys used to mine, the redeem script, etc, then there need not be any central